-Section 100 Parties to offenses
+§ 1-100 Parties to offenses

 - (A) A person may be guilty of an offense committed by such person's own conduct or by the conduct of another for which such person is criminally accountable as provided by law, or both.
-In any prosecution, testimony of an accomplice need not be corroborated. - (B) Liability based upon conduct of another; Accomplice: - (1) A person is criminally accountable for the conduct of another if: - (a) The person is made accountable for such conduct by the statute defining the offense; or - (b) Acting with the culpable mental state sufficient for the commission of the offense, such person causes another person, whether or not such other person is capable of forming the culpable mental state, to engage in such conduct; or - (c) The person is an accomplice of such other person in the commission of an offense including any offense that is a natural and probable or reasonably foreseeable consequence of the offense for which the person was an accomplice. - (2) If causing a particular result is an element of an offense, a person who acts with the kind of culpability with respect to the result that is sufficient for the commission of the offense is guilty of that offense if: - (a) The person solicits or commands another person to engage in the conduct causing such result; or - (b) The person aids, counsels, agrees to aid or attempts to aid another person in planning or engaging in the conduct causing such result. - (C) In any prosecution for an offense in which the criminal liability of the accused is based upon the conduct of another under Section 1-100(B) or pursuant to Section 1-150, it is no defense that: - (1) The other person has not been prosecuted for or convicted of such offense, or has been acquitted of such offense, or has been convicted of a different offense or degree of offense or has an immunity to prosecution or conviction for such offense; or - (2) The accused belongs to a class of persons who by definition of the offense are legally incapable of committing the offense in an individual capacity
+In any prosecution, testimony of an accomplice need not be corroborated. - (B) Liability based upon conduct of another; Accomplice: - (1) A person is criminally accountable for the conduct of another if:

+- a) The person is made accountable for such conduct by the statute defining the offense; or - b) Acting with the culpable mental state sufficient for the commission of the offense, such person causes another person, whether or not such other person is capable of forming the culpable mental state, to engage in such conduct; or - c) The person is an accomplice of such other person in the commission of an offense including any offense that is a natural and probable or reasonably foreseeable consequence of the offense for which the person was an accomplice. - (2) If causing a particular result is an element of an offense, a person who acts with the kind of culpability with respect to the result that is sufficient for the commission of the offense is guilty of that offense if: - a) The person solicits or commands another person to engage in the conduct causing such result; or - b) The person aids, counsels, agrees to aid or attempts to aid another person in planning or engaging in the conduct causing such result. - (C) In any prosecution for an offense in which the criminal liability of the accused is based upon the conduct of another under Section 1-100(B) or pursuant to Section 1-230, it is no defense that: - (1) The other person has not been prosecuted for or convicted of such offense, or has been acquitted of such offense, or has been convicted of a different offense or degree of offense or has an immunity to prosecution or conviction for such offense; or - (2) The accused belongs to a class of persons who by definition of the offense are legally incapable of committing the offense in an individual capacity - (D) Conviction for attempt although crime perpetrated.
+A person may be convicted of an attempt to commit a crime, although it appears upon the trial that the crime intended or attempted was perpetrated by the person in pursuance of such an attempt, unless the court, in its discretion, discharges the jury and directs the person to be tried for the crime.

-Section 101 Responsibility; Accountability
+§ 1-101 Responsibility; Accountability